 Understanding how an insurance adjuster settles a claim is important.
 It helps you feel less like a number and it even gives you a little bit of power during the process.
 An insurance adjuster may deal with as many as 100 new claims each month.
 How their job performance is measured is closely related to how many claims they can close out through settling.
 If an insurance adjuster thinks you don’t understand the process or what your claim may be worth, they may try to delay the process because they know you’ll get desperate and accept left.

-Many insurance adjusters have no special medical or legal training.
+Many insurance adjusters have no special medical or legal training, and insurance adjuster training varies by state.
 They rarely take the time or invest the resources into it.
 They’ll probably spend less than an hour reviewing your case and your injuries.
 They’ll read the police report, review your medical records, and they may look at photos of the damages to the car.

 If they aren’t very experienced, the insurance company will only give them the authority to settle the claim between $5,000 and $10,000.
 If the adjuster is experienced, they may be authorized to go as high as $20,000.
 However, they won’t tell you what they’re authorized to offer you.
 If they tell you that they need to get approval from the company, they may be willing to offer you more.

 Should You Settle without a Lawyer?

 If an insurance adjuster offers you a settlement, should you take it without first speaking with a personal injury attorney?
 Ultimately, you’re the only one who can answer that question.
 Thompson Law offers free consultations to victims of car accidents.